Alwinator/thesis-template/README.md

 ### Known Restrictions
 - Build and Tested for **Ubuntu 20.04**
 - The build process also works on macOS, the watcher does not
+- A had a limited amount of time to build this template, I know that there could be a lot of things improved.
+- Pull Requests are welcome!

 ## Getting Started
 ### Local Build